Search here...

 Customer Data

 For instance, if a significant number of customers abandon their carts, it might indicate issues with the checkout process.
+By delving into customer data, businesses can tailor solutions to address specific pain points, enhancing overall customer satisfaction.
+How to gather this data?

 • Create surveys through platforms like SurveyMonkey, Google Forms, or Type form to gather direct insights from customers.